 When there is a surge of emotions the Sun channel is activated.
 When the emotions subside the Moon channel gets activated.
 However when there are rapid and frequent vacillations in the emotional state there is a rapid and irregular shift in activation of the two channels as the Sun channel remains predominantly activated.
 As a result there is an imbalance in the 2 types of energy flow (raja and sattva).
 In an emotional person, this roller coaster of emotions continues even in sleep in the sub-conscious mind as the impressions in the sub-conscious mind are active even in sleep.

 For those people who are established at above 55% of spiritual level, the activation of the channels depends on the sleep posture as well.
 The channel opposite to the side we are sleeping on gets activated predominantly.
 When one sleeps on the back, the Central channel (Sushumnaa) gets activated.
 For others, no channel is activated.
-So to reap benefits even thro sleep, getting established in higher level of spirituality is important.
+So to reap the benefits even through sleep, getting established in a higher level of spirituality is important.

 THE MOST FORGOTTEN SECRET: